paraizofelipe/luizalabs-challenge/README.md

 This package was created with go1.16 and all you need is the standard go library.

+# Variables

+To make the application easier to run, the project has a `.env` file to declare the environment variables

+- **HOST** - Host address the application will use
+- **PORT** - Port number where the application will listen to http requests
+- **DEBUG** - Variable to define whether an API will produce logs for stdout
+- **SECRET** - Secret word using to decode JWT
+- **STORAGE** - Database address

 # Installing

 This is what you need to install the application from the source code: